Aviana/LunaUnitFrames/README.md

 THIS IS STILL BETA!
 THERE COULD STILL BE STUFF BROKEN!
 REPORT BUGS!
 This is LunaUnitFrames 3.

+Due to the interface code not being cleaned up PARTY & RAID frames are BROKEN!
+Please disable them and use the default ones for now.

 This Addon supports RealMobHealth. https://www.wowinterface.com/downloads/info24924-RealMobHealth.html

 Clickcasting:
 https://www.warcrafttavern.com/addons/clique/

-Due to the interface code not being cleaned up PARTY & RAID frames are BROKEN!
-Please disable them and use the default ones for now.
+This addon comes with LibClassicDurations integrated to view aura durations,

+Other features include:

+- Config mode for easy setup
+- Enemy (and friendly) castbars
+- Energy / MP5 ticker
+- Druid mana bar
+- Reckoning tracker
+- Healing communication (green heal bars)
+- Totem timer

 Feel free to fork this but give credit (at least author & link to this github)